saxkennedy/DDFinal/README.md

 ###User Story:

 #####As a 5E D&D player, I want to make a level 1 fighter
-- I want the program to create random stats for me using traditional die-rolling methods.
-- I want to choose a name.
+- I will choose a name.
-- I want to choose a race from core 5E PHB.
+- I will choose a race from core 5E PHB.
-    - I want to choose a subrace if applicable
+    - I will choose a subrace if applicable
+- I need the program to create random stats for me using traditional die-rolling methods, but give me the option to not use them.
-- I want to choose my fighting style.
+- I will choose my fighting style.
+- I will choose my background
+- I will choose my skills
-- I would like to have the option to leave customization blank if I am undecided on something
+- I need to have the option to leave customization blank if I am undecided on something
-- I would like to go back and change something if I change my mind
+- I need the ability to go back and change something if I change my mind

-#####New for Iteration 2:
-- I want to choose my skills.
-- I want to choose my background.
-- I want to choose the name of my save file name.

 #####As a Dnd player, I require a character sheet to be filled out for me
-- I want to choose whether to save this character sheet or not
+- I need to choose whether to save this character sheet or not
-    - I want to choose the location to save this file
+    - I need to choose the location to save this file

-###Acceptance Test Case:  (Iteration 2)
-1. All items from Iteration 1 test case.
-2. Can you select and reselect skills and backgrounds?
-In this case select Entertainer, then Animal Handling and Athletics.
-Then go back and change your background to Urchin, and choose acrobatics and athletics.
-3. Can you rename your save file?
-Rename your save file to "Imanawesometester."

-###Acceptance Test Peer Thoughts (Iteration 2)
-Acceptance Tester 1:

-Acceptance Tester 2:

-Acceptance Tester 3:

-###Acceptance Test Case:  (Iteration 1)
+###Acceptance Test Case:
 1. Can you create a character named “Trash Boat” that is a “Hill Dwarf” with 16 dexterity and has the “Archery” fighting style.
 Can you go back and change your character's name to “Dr.Pepper” and change your race to “Dragonborn”
 2. With a program that is already running and a character already created, can you save the generated pdf to the desktop
+3. Can you select and reselect skills and backgrounds?
+In this case select Entertainer, then Animal Handling and Athletics.
+Then go back and change your background to Urchin, and choose acrobatics and athletics.

-###Acceptance Test Peer Thoughts (Iteration 1)
+###Acceptance Test Peer Thoughts
 Acceptance Tester 1:

-**Erik Arteaga**\
+This acceptance test was very user friendly and I was able to complete it with no issues what so ever.
-I was able to fully complete both portions of the acceptance test.
-I especially appreciated the PNGs not having a fixed color background.
-I enjoyed being able to go back and change my previously selected character attributes.
+I loved being able to go back and change my abilities and other options when I decided to change my mind.
+Overall I was satisfied with the program and could see myself or someone else using this.

 Acceptance Tester 2:

-**Chloe Martinez**\
-There was no problem in completing both scenarios I was given.
-My favorite part of this program was being able to save the character stats onto a document in a pdf form.
-It allows me to not calculate stats by myself.
-However, I would like to change the name of the document when I save it.
+The test I was given to preform was simple and straight forward.
+There was not a single page I didn't know how to complete or not know what to expect.
+I would very much like to create my own fighter now and I feel like this test gave me the tools to know how to easily traverse this program.

 Acceptance Tester 3:

-**Noah Hensley**\
-I was able to use the program to follow the instructions successfully.
-Also, it’s not entirely clear on what the dice roll numbers are for when you pick your stats.
-If you could select only from the randomly generated values (with a chance to override them later), I think it would make more sense to those unfamiliar with 5th edition D&D. I do like that it plugs everything into a printable sheet for the user at the end.
+I completed the acceptance test a lot more smoothly than I originally thought I would because how clear the interface was.
+If it weren't for the easy to read instructions and user friendly capability of the program, I can see where there would be many issues.
+I really enjoyed the scrolling box with the backgrounds, that was probably my favorite feature.

+Acceptance Tester 4:

+After completing the acceptance test given to me I can fairly say that it handles pretty smoothly and does a great job of accomplishing its goal.
+The backgrounds were a nice addition to the program and Im glad to see how they went about installing them into it.

+Acceptance Tester 5:

+After a few minutes of clicking through the program trying to complete the acceptance test, I managed to get through it.
+I really appreciated the nice UI design that made everything easy to find and made sure you had completed everything that was important to creating my character.
+I would like to see a feature to rename my pdf file to whatever I choose though.

+##PHOTOGRAPHIC CONTENT:
-#####PHOTOGRAPHIC CONTENT:  All Images below available for unlimited non-commercial (personal use) courtesy of the listed websites.
+#####All Images below available for unlimited non-commercial (personal use) courtesy of the listed websites.
 Should the program ever be used for commercial purposes, these pictures would be discarded.
 DragonBorn Fighter:  kindpng.com\
 Dwarven Fighter: pngfind.com\
 Elven Fighter:  uihere.com\